jhawthorn/dkim/README.md

 Usage With Rails
 ================

-Dkim contains `Dkim::Interceptor` which can be used to sign all mail delivered by rails 3 or [mail](https://github.com/mikel/mail).
+Dkim contains `Dkim::Interceptor` which can be used to sign all mail delivered by [mail](https://github.com/mikel/mail), which is used by actionmailer in rails >= 3.

 For rails, create an initializer (for example `config/initializers/dkim.rb`) with the following template.

     # Configure dkim globally (see above)
     Dkim::domain      = 'example.com'